BooshSource/left4dead2-source2/README.md

 The survivor character models will crash your game!

+Many of the assets will replace base Source 2 content.
+Please write a issue if your seeing some important assets getting overide.
+Animated Particle Textures, Tools and Editor Assets, etc.

 If your using this repo for your project.
 Please credit me, Thanks.